 Storage and handling of materials: This site has sufficient space for materials to be stored and handled.

-Contractors parking: There is sufficient space on site for parking and Parkway.
+Contractors parking: There is sufficient space for parking on Parkway.

-Welfare facilities: Toilets and hand washing facilities shall be made available within the property and there is sufficient space for temporary facilities on site.
+Welfare Facilities: Toilets and hand washing facilities shall be made available within the existing building and there is space for temporary facilities on site.